 - a.
 Basis for Addition.
 Viewing movies or other projected entertainment indoors in an enclosed space involves multiple risk factors, including the nearby seating of groups of people from different Households, the enclosed nature of the space, and the duration of the entertainment.
 When coupled with strong mitigation measures such as screening of patrons, mandatory use of Face Coverings, avoiding eating, maintaining physical distancing between different groups, and following other protocols, the risks associated with indoor movie theatres can present manageable risks, although avoiding indoor theaters is safer, especially for seniors and those who are vulnerable to complications from COVID-19. - b.
 Description and Conditions to Operate.
-Once the County was been placed in the Orange Tier by the State, any facility that projects entertainment onto a large format screen indoors (an "indoor movie theater") may operate only when (1) it is on or after October 7, 2020, (2) the Health Officer has issued a companion directive, which will be Health Officer Directive No. 2020-35, listing other requirements for indoor movie theaters, and (3) all requirements listed in this subsection b and the related directive are met.
-If the County is later returned to a more restrictive tier by the State or other local COVID-19 conditions change in a manner that puts the public health at increased risk, the Health Officer may reduce or suspend the ability for indoor movie theaters to operate.
+Any facility that projects entertainment onto a large-format screen indoors (an "indoor movie theater") may operate subject to the following limitations and conditions: - i.
+The indoor movie theater is restricted overall to 25% of the business's occupancy or 100 people, whichever is lower.
+If a movie theater complex has multiple individual indoor movie theaters the 25% occupancy limit applies to the complex as a whole and to each individual theater, and the 100-person maximum applies to each individual theater.
+Operators should stagger start and end times to ensure that there is not mixing of patrons in common areas;